List of battalions of the Border Regiment: Inter-War

-By 1920, all of the regiment's war-raised battalions had disbanded.
+By 1920, all of the regiment's war-raised battalions had been disbanded.
 The Special Reserve reverted to its militia designation in 1921, then to the Supplementary Reserve in 1924; however, its battalions were effectively placed in 'suspended animation'.
 As World War II approached, the Territorial Army was reorganised in the mid-1930s, many of its infantry battalions were converted to other roles, especially anti-aircraft.

 Second World War

 The Border Regiment's expansion during the Second World War was modest compared to 1914–1918.
 National Defence Companies were combined to create a new "Home Defence" battalion.
-In addition 12 battalions of the Home Guard were affiliated to the regiment, wearing its cap badge.
+In addition, 12 battalions of the Home Guard were affiliated to the regiment, wearing its cap badge.
 A number of Light Anti-Aircraft (LAA) troops were formed from the local battalions to defend specific points, such as factories.
 Due to the daytime (or shift working) occupations of the men in the LAA troops, the troops required eight times the manpower of an equivalent regular unit.